AliceO2Group/Control/README.md

 3) Since you are now relying on SSH public key authentication, you must make sure that your inventory file does not contain `ansible_become_method=ksu`, as this only works with Kerberos.
 4) You must also make sure that the unprivileged user on the target system is a member of the `wheel` group (`# gpasswd -a username wheel`) and that the line `%wheel  ALL=(ALL)       NOPASSWD: ALL` is uncommented in the `sudoers` file (editable with `visudo`).

+For more information on SSH public key authentication, see https://help.ubuntu.com/community/SSH/OpenSSH/Keys.

 ### Running ansible-playbook

 Assuming the current directory is the one with Ansible's `site.yml` (directory `ansible` in the system-configuration repository) and assuming this repository (Control) is cloned at `~/Control`, this is the single step for deployment, configuration and execution (adjust the paths as needed):